deltabravo777/deltabravo777/README.md

   Outside websites I enjoy playing Starcraft in my free time and at the time of writing this I am ranked Diamond 1v1 and 4v4.

 - Languages and Frameworks:
-> C# (including Generics, Asynchronous Programming, LINQ, Serialization, Streams, Reactive Extensions and Events)
-> HTML / CSS / Bootstrap 5 / JS
+> C# (including Generics, Asynchronous Programming, LINQ, Serialization, Streams, Reactive Extensions and Events), HTML / CSS / Bootstrap 5 / JS,
-> ASP.NET / SQL / Razor
+ ASP.NET / SQL / Razor

 - I have spent time working on a few projects if that interests you